Hands Nagoya: Recommended Shops and the Most Charming Items!

 Picture courtesy of Sumida Ward

 The Sumida River Fireworks Festival is an annual event held on the last Saturday in July in Tokyo.
-This is a fireworks festival in which a constant barrage of fireworks are launched from two separate locations: near Sensoji Temple in Taito Ward and near Tokyo Skytree in the Sumida Ward.
+This is a fireworks festival in which a constant barrage of fireworks are launched from two separate locations along the Sumida River: the Sakura Bridge and the Komagata Bridge, which are both close to Asakusa and Tokyo Skytree.

-From near Sakura Bridge (the first location) about 9,350 fireworks are launched, while from the Komagata Bridge area (the second area) about 10,650 fireworks are launched, so spectators can view a grand total of more than 20,000 fireworks.
+From near Sakura Bridge (the first venue) about 9,350 fireworks are launched, while from the Komagata Bridge area (the second venue) about 10,650 fireworks are launched, so spectators can view a grand total of more than 20,000 fireworks.

 Book the Tokyo Subway Ticket (24, 48, or 72 Hours)